alttch/finac/doc/readme.rst

 .. code:: python

-   # display assets pie chart (requires Jupyter, Spyder-IDE or similar interactive
+   # display assets pie chart, (wrapper for matplotlib.pyplot, requires Jupyter,
-   # environment)
+   # Spyder-IDE or similar interactive environment)
    f.pie()

 Note: when addressing currencies and accounts both in interactive and